20 Different Types of Fruits Explained

 More so, pepos fruits are rich in vitamins and minerals and have numerous health benefits.
 They can help improve digestion and fight inflammation.

-However, these fruits are also a good source of antioxidants which can help protect your cells from damage.
+However, these fruits are also a good source of antioxidants, which can help protect your cells from damage.

-However, these are examples of pepos fruits Cucumbers, pumpkins, squash, etc.
+However, these are examples of pepos fruits: cucumbers, pumpkins, squash, etc.

 Different Types of Fruits